-When you’re thinking of “giving up a baby for adoption,” it’s hard to know what to expect.
+When you’re thinking of giving up a baby for adoption or placing a child for adoption, it’s hard to know what to expect.
 Pregnancy is such a noticeable condition, yet adoption is such a private decision.
 It can feel very lonely, especially if you’re doing it all by yourself, with no support from family, friends nor the baby’s father.

 Most women considering adoption start out not even knowing it’s not called “giving a baby up for adoption” or “putting a child up for adoption” anymore.
 A more positive way to refer to it is “making an adoption plan” or “placing a baby for adoption.”
 (And afterwards, moms who place are currently called “birthmothers” or “first moms.”
 Whatever words get used, however, adoption is never an easy choice.
 (Nor should it be.
 Any adoption that feels like a business deal is probably wrong to begin with.)

 In Texas, even adolescents can place a child for adoption without their parents’ consent, but most teenagers don’t really get what good parenting actually requires.
 Most teens try to parent (or let their parents take over).
 They then turn to adoption options when their second or third child comes along, which is usually way sooner than expected.